 +021 6171 8888

-Were you surprised that these two commercial buildings in Shanghai hid such great gems?
-I’m no Shanghai expert or travel expert, but next time you fly away somewhere, look in between the lines for places you could go to.
+Were you surprised that these two commercial buildings in Shanghai had such great gems?
+I’m no travel expert, but next time you fly away somewhere, look between the lines for places you could go to.
 Don’t just search through TripAdvisor for the most popular tourist spots.
 Dig into blogs and social media.
-You won’t regret it, I promise.
+Those trendy millennials will definitely fill you in.

 - Minimalist AirBnB in Shanghai for White Addicts